rioarifando/rio-academic-website/content/event/example/index.md

 ---
-title: SIET - The 4th International Conference on Sustainable Information Engineering and Technology
+title: SIET - The 4th International Conference
 abstract: The International Conference on Sustainable Information Engineering and Technology (SIET) and its satellite events are held to bring together academia, researchers, business entrepreneurs, practitioners, and policymakers